Ninitharam/Vision-to-Text-Identifier/README.md

 ## Step 3: Implement Language Detection for Images

-Enhance the Script to Handle Images
+-Enhance the Script to Handle Images
 Extend the language_recognition.py script to include image processing using OpenCV and Tesseract OCR.
-- python language_recognition.py
-Verify the Output
+-Verify the Output
 Ensure that the script correctly identifies the language for both the sample text and the image containing text.